Metallica discography

 Metallica's fifth, self-titled album, often called The Black Album, was released in 1991 and debuted at number one on the Billboard 200.
 The band embarked on a two-year tour in support of the album.
 Metallica has since been certified 2× Diamond by the RIAA.
 Metallica followed with the release of Load and Reload in 1996 and 1997, respectively.
 Both albums debuted at number one on the Billboard 200.
 After the release of Garage Inc. (1998) and S&M (1999), Newsted (who would later join Voivod) left the band.
-Metallica recorded St. Anger without an official bassist (bass parts for the writing & recording during the album sessions were played by the band's long-time producer Bob Rock).
+Metallica recorded St. Anger without an official bassist (bass parts for the album sessions were played by the band's long-time producer Bob Rock).
 Bassist Robert Trujillo joined Metallica in 2003.
 In 2008, the band released their ninth studio album, Death Magnetic, which was produced by Rick Rubin and distributed through Warner Bros.
 Records.
-In April 2009, the band's catalogue was released on the iTunes Store as the Metallica Collection.
+In April 2009, the band's catalogue was released on the iTunes Store as The Metallica Collection.
 A collaborative album with Lou Reed, Lulu, was released in 2011.

-In 2013, Metallica released the movie Metallica: Through the Never, together with its soundtrack.
-Metallica then started writing their tenth studio album, Hardwired... to Self-Destruct, which was released in 2016.
+In 2013, Metallica released the movie Metallica: Through the Never and its accompanying soundtrack.
+Metallica then started writing their 10th studio album, Hardwired... to Self-Destruct, which was released in 2016.
 It became the band's sixth album to debut at number one on the Billboard 200 and topped the charts in 57 countries.
-Metallica released their eleventh studio album, 72 Seasons, in 2023.
+Metallica released their 11th studio album, 72 Seasons, in 2023.
 It debuted at number two on the Billboard 200, becoming their first album since ...And Justice for All not to debut at number one.
 Nevertheless, it was their first to debut at number one in the UK since Death Magnetic.
 Metallica has sold more than 150 million albums worldwide, with over 67 million records in the United States alone (56.3 million albums since 1991 when SoundScan started tracking actual sales figures).